On average, how long do we stay in a job?

 Some quick thoughts on social media, attention, and addiction

 Recently, I’ve started sharing my writing on my social media platform of choice, Instagram.
-There is a lot to say about social media in general and about Facebook’s sketchy practices to get you to stay in their platforms as long as possible.
-Instagram Reels being their newest invention to take up your time, though calling it an invention is a streeetch.
+There is a lot to say about social media in general and about sketchy practices to get you to stay on their platforms as long as possible.
+Instagram Reels is the newest invention to take up your time, though calling it an invention is a streeetch.
 See: Tik Tok, see: Vine.

 As of now, it’s clear to me these billion-dollar generating machines do not have my best interest in mind.
 And as of now, that’s okay for me.

 I’m on it for the conversations, the inspirations, for learning, and connecting and sharing.
 I have my best interest in mind, so as long as I explore mindfully, I should be okay and not develop a technology addiction.